This guide will discuss what Google FloC is and how it could potentially improve (or affect) your privacy.

-Furthermore, the cohort you are in periodically updates, which makes sites track your browsing changes easily.
+Furthermore, the cohort you are in periodically updates, making sites easily track your browsing changes.

 The cloud giant Amazon is blocking Google FLoC because of two reasons.

-The first is to protect their intellectual property that consists of people’s buying habits that they do not want to reveal to other parties.
+The first is to protect their intellectual property, which consists of people’s buying habits that they do not want to reveal to other parties.

 DuckDuckGO has developed a chrome extensionthat blocks Google FloC.

 Moreover, WordPress also has expressed its concerns over the security of this model.

 FLoC is the newest user tracking and advertising model introduced as part of Google’s Privacy Sandbox initiative.

 Its central feature is its – claimed – ability to ensure user privacy, continuing to provide interest-based advertising.
 This guide explained in detail what FLoC is, including how it works and claims to improve consumers’ privacy.

 In addition, as FLoCs’ ultimate goal is replacing third-party cookies, this article discussed current concerns and criticisms around this model, which has further delayed its full implementation.

 Some people found answers to these questions helpful